 This book explains why unrestrained movement and outdoor play are vital for children’s cognitive development, and offers fun, engaging activities to help ensure that kids grow into healthy, balanced, and resilient adults.

 Call#: HQ 782 .H346 2016

+This book has many activities to promote language development at home as well as many other skills necessary for toddlers.
 This book contains over 280 activities designed to stimulate a toddler’s mind and body using easy to find and inexpensive items.

 Call#: GV 183 .J488 2013

 Come and Play: Sensory-Integration Strategies for Children With Play Challenges

 This book explores common play challenges and intervention techniques to use when you observe children struggling to play.
 Focusing on large motor and outdoor play activities, this book also includes background information and sensory-integration play tips from an experienced occupational therapist.

 Exciting sensory bins for curious kids : 60 easy creative play projects that boost brain development, calm anxiety and build fine motor skills